J. N. Williamson

 Gerald "Jerry" Neal Williamson (April 17, 1932 – December 8, 2005) was an American horror writer and editor known under the name J. N. Williamson.

-Born in Indianapolis, Indiana he graduated from Shortridge High School.
+Born in Indianapolis, Indiana, Williamson graduated from Shortridge High School.
 He studied journalism at Butler University.
-He published his first novel in 1979 and went on to publish more than 40 novels and 150 short stories.
+His first novel was published in 1979 and he went on to publish more than 40 novels and 150 short stories.
 In 2003 he received a lifetime achievement award from the Horror Writers of America.

-He edited the critically acclaimed How to Write Tales of Horror, Fantasy & Science Fiction (1987) which covered the themes of such writing and cited the writings of such writers as Robert Bloch, Lee Prosser, Richard Matheson, Ray Bradbury, H. P. Lovecraft, August Derleth, William F. Nolan, and Stephen King.
+Williamson edited the critically acclaimed How to Write Tales of Horror, Fantasy & Science Fiction (1987) which covered the themes of such writing and cited the works of such writers as Robert Bloch, Lee Prosser, Richard Matheson, Ray Bradbury, H. P. Lovecraft, August Derleth, William F. Nolan, and Stephen King.
 Many important writers in the genre contributed to the book.
 Williamson edited the popular anthology series, Masques.
 Some of his novels include The Ritual (1979), Playmates (1982), Noonspell (1991), The Haunt (1999), among others.

 In 1946, Williamson founded The Illustrious Clients of Indianapolis, a Sherlock Holmes scion society of the Baker Street Irregulars.

-Williamson recalled in a 2003 interview that his first work of fiction was a Sherlock Holmes pastiche called "The Terrible Death of Crosby, The Banker."
+Williamson recalled in a 2003 interview that his first work of fiction was a Sherlock Holmes pastiche called "The Terrible Death of Crosby, The Banker".